Parent Letter

 involvement, these games are an excellent way to get your child to

-skills.
+communicate concepts while sharpening thinking skills.
 They also provide an opportunity for discussion and

 questions; encouraging your child to evaluate answers, draw conclusions